Mackey functors and sharpness for fusion systems: Abstract

 \section{Abstract}

-We develop the fundamentals of Mackey functors in the setup of fusion systems including a parametrization and an explicit description of simple Mackey functors as well as some acyclicity conditions.
-For every exotic fusion system $\CF$ on a finite $p$-group of $p$-rank two ($p$ odd) we show that its homology decomposition with respect to $\CF$-centric subgroups is sharp.
-This result extends Dwyer's sharpness results for finite groups.
+We develop the fundamentals of Mackey functors in the setup of fusion systems including an acyclicity condition as well as a parametrization and an explicit description of simple Mackey functors.
+Using this machinery we extend Dwyer's sharpness results to exotic fusion systems $\CF$ on a finite $p$-group $S$ with an abelian subgroup of index $p$.